getsentry/sentry-dart/flutter/README.md

 In order to track navigation events you have to add the `SentryNavigatorObserver` to your `MaterialApp`, `WidgetsApp` or `CupertinoApp`.

+You should provide a name to route settings: `RouteSettings(name: 'Your Route Name')`.
+The root route name `/` will be replaced by `root "/"` for clarity's sake.

 ```dart
 import 'package:flutter/material.dart';
 import 'package:sentry_flutter/sentry_flutter.dart';